Newry: Townlands

 Newry is within the civil parishes of Newry and Middle Killeavy.
 The parishes have long been divided into townlands, the names of which mainly come from the Irish language.
 The following is a list of townlands in Newry's urban area, alongside their likely etymologies:

 Demography

+2011 Census

 On Census day (27 March 2011) there were 26,967 people living in Newry, accounting for 1.49% of the NI total.
 Of these: